Chin-Maya/Chin-Maya/README.md

 ## 💬 Fun Facts

-- I’m a huge fan of art 🎨 (and a little bit of code!)
+- I’m a huge fan of art 🎨 and math!
 - I believe that collaboration > competition – let’s build something awesome together!

 ---